cran/remotes/README.md

 package repositories.
 See the [Writing R extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Package-Dependencies) manual for details.

-#### BioConductor packages
+#### Bioconductor packages

-BioConductor packages are automatically detected and their dependencies are installed from BioConductor.
-The BiocInstaller package, which is needed to install them, is also automatically installed temporarily.
+Bioconductor packages are automatically detected and their dependencies are installed from Bioconductor.

 #### Currently supported remote types